What is String Drop? What is Wired Guitarist? Do aliens exist?

 We also have a community guitar store that helps our community (and others!) get the guitars they want at the best prices possible.

-We started developing String Drop in early 2016 after asking our community about the problems they faced with the guitar strings and picks currently available.
+We started developing String Drop in early 2016 after asking our community about the problems they faced with the guitar strings currently available.

 The results of our research surprised us because everyone seemed to have similar problems including…

 Guitar strings come in weird gauges.
 The low string is almost always super loose while the highest string is too tight.

 Thicker strings don’t sound clear enough when tuning down..

 Getting strings is a headache and you have to hope the store you’re going to has exactly what you want.

 We took our community’s problems to heart and set out to solve them all with String Drop.